Kennouf/NGImagePicker/README.md

 ## Description

-This pod is pending development is currently not in a place where it can be used.
+This pod is pending development and is currently not in a place where it can be used.
 I'll update this as soon as it is available.

 ## Example